unobatbayar/Facemash/README.md

 </div>

 ## Preparation
 You need to download your targeted images and number them.
-E.g if I have 500 images of girls in .jpg / .png  or any format; I must name them 1 all the way to 500 (Any image format of course).
+E.g if I have 500 images in .jpg / .png  or any format; I must name them 1 all the way to 500 (Any image format of course).
 You can create simple script to automatically name them or when mass downloading images set them to.

 ## Demo

 Main page!
-Each girl/image has their current rank rating and will be updated depending on whether they have lost or not; Using elo rating algorithm.
-The opponents are completely random however, I filter any case where two opponent is same girl.
+Each image has their current rank rating and will be updated depending on whether they have lost or not; Using elo rating algorithm.
+The opponents are completely random however, I filter any case where two opponent is same.
 In that case, we randomise again.

 ![alt text](https://github.com/unobatbayar/facemash/blob/master/images/start.png)